Frequently Asked Questions

 Musical Theater students take courses in ballet, jazz, tap, theatre dance, and hip hop to name a few.
 There are a total of 9 required dance courses (at least one every semester) that Musical Theater students must complete over 4 years.

-How long will my interview for Production & Design take?
+How long will my interview for Production & Design or Stage Management take?

 Interviews are scheduled for 30 minutes.
 Please arrive ½ hour early and be prepared to stay ½ hour later if your interview runs long.

-If I am Production & Design major, can I audition for mainstage shows?
+If I am a Production & Design or Stage Management major, can I audition for mainstage shows?

 No. Your time will be committed to working on production and design assignments.